Cookie consent management tool by TermsFeed Self-guided Sea Kayaking in St Anna Archipelago in Sweden | Nature Travels

 By Air:

 Fly to Stockholm.
 Travel by coach or train + bus to Valdemarsvik (approx. 2.5-3 hours) for local bus to Gryt (20 mins).
-Transfer between Gryt and the kayak centre (4km) is available as an optional extra.
+Transfer between Gryt and the kayak centre (4km) is included.

 Without Flying: